 Broadcasters & Sportswriters - Ed Bowman, Gary Lindgren, Rod Belcher, Stan Farber, Jerry Geehan, Don Hill, Ed Honeywell, Nelson Hong, Clay Huntington, Earl Luebker, Elliott Metcalf, Art Popham (dec.) , Tom Page, and Bob Robertson, Dan Walton, Karen Westeen.

-Umpires - Ron Adams, Joe Bailey, Bob Corbin, Hal Berndt, Clarance Dean, John Everett, Ron Grassi, Paul Gustafson, Dick Hassan, John Heinrick, Bob Heugel, Ken Laase, John Holliday, Joey Johns, Dave Kerrone, Steve Liptrap, Rick Lewis, Ted Lopat, Lornie Merkle, Dave Minnitti, Frank Morrone, Ken Murrie, Jim Oleole, Fran Pinchbeck, Gerald Redburg, Chuck Ruth, Ron Shaw, Clarence Stave, David Van Hulle, Jerry Woods.
+Umpires - Ron Adams, Joe Bailey, Bob Corbin, Hal Berndt, Clarance Dean, John Everett, Ron Grassi, Paul Gustafson, Dick Hassan, John Heinrick, Bob Heugel, Ken Laase, John Holliday, Joey Johns, Dave Kerrone, Bruce Ledbetter, Steve Liptrap, Rick Lewis, Ted Lopat, Lornie Merkle, Dave Minnitti, Frank Morrone, Ken Murrie, Jim Oleole, Fran Pinchbeck, Gerald Redburg, Chuck Ruth, Ron Shaw, Clarence Stave, David Van Hulle, Jerry Woods.

-Sponsors - Alden Woodworth, B&I Sports (Ron Irwin), Ben B. Cheney, Cammarano Bros., Inc., Darold Billings/Billings Electric, Don and Rita Kitchen and the Schooner Tavern, Frank Baskett and Baskett Lumber Company, Harry Esborg-Hollywood Boat & Motor, Jim Bartle (aka Beetle) & The Haven Pub, Len Manke & Cloverleaf Tavern, Malcolm Soine & Soine's Shoes, Ples Irwin, St. Rita's Church & Sons of Italy, Spud Hansen/Spud's Pizza Parlor, Tacoma Elks Club, Washington Hardware, and Wes & Dodie Drake - Wes' Super Mart.
+Sponsors - Alden Woodworth, B&I Sports (Ron Irwin), Ben B. Cheney, Cammarano Bros., Inc., Darold Billings/Billings Electric, Don and Rita Kitchen and the Schooner Tavern, Frank Baskett and Baskett Lumber Company, Harry Esborg-Hollywood Boat & Motor, Jim Bartle (aka Beetle) & The Haven Pub, Len Manke & Cloverleaf Tavern, Malcolm Soine & Soine's Shoes, Ples Irwin, St. Rita's Church & Sons of Italy, Spud Hansen/Spud's Pizza Parlor, Charlie Thomas (The Wolfpack), Tacoma Elks Club, Washington Hardware, and Wes & Dodie Drake - Wes' Super Mart.

 Dill Howell Award Recipients